Lomacar/Random-Sentence-Generator/README.txt

 SPECIAL INSTRUCTIONS FOR RESTRICTION OBJECTS

-exist: if false this branch will return ""
+//exist: if false this branch will return ""

 reset: used for complements, blocks all upstream restrictions